 VA loans are backed by the government which allows individual lenders to offer competitive interest rates.
 But military buyers must also meet the eligibility requirements set by an individual lender.
 Lenders will generally employ more lenient credit standards for VA loan applicants, since a portion of every VA loan is guaranteed by the government.

 How does this leniency translate into usable guidelines for your buyers?
 Most VA lenders favor debt-to-income ratios and require at least a fair credit score, but don't let shaky credit discourage your borrowers.
 Two years of consistent employment is ideal, although flexibility is certainly warranted in some cases.

 For more information regarding VA loan preapproval or eligibility requirements, contact Veterans United Home Loans at 855-524-7279.
-You can also check out this helpful guide on the overall loan process including eligibility and learn how you can be a VA-savvy agent for any of your future military homebuyers.
+You can also check out this helpful guide on VA loans including eligibility and learn how you can be a VA-savvy agent for any of your future military homebuyers.